articulate/hermes/docs/api.md

 Consumer :: Object -> { start, stop }
 ```

 Initializes a consumer with an object of options, returning an interface with `start` and `stop` functions.
-A consumer processes ordered messages from a single [category](/event-sourcing?id=stream), keeping track of its position to resume processing after restarts.
+A consumer processes ordered messages from a single [category](/core-concepts?id=stream), keeping track of its position to resume processing after restarts.
 Once finished reading a category, it continues to poll for new messages.

-?> **Consumers put the "autonomy" in event-sourced autonomous services,** because they operate as independent actors.
+?> **Consumers put the "autonomy" in evented autonomous services,** because they operate as independent actors.
 If one goes down, the rest will presumably stay up and running (unless you [host them together](/api?id=starting-stopping)).

 Consumers can act either as components, which process messages and write new events, or aggregators, which process events to update read models.
 From an implementation standpoint, the main difference that is aggregators will often use an `init` function to initialize the read model, while components will not.